Infrastructure Asset Management System

 What is Considered an Infrastructure Asset?

-Infrastructure assets are long-lasting capital assets that local governments provide and maintain, and that add value to land.
-They tend to be part of larger systems, such as sewage, water, and electric utility services.
-While these assets are typically high-cost investments, they are also crucial to a community’s economy.
+Infrastructure assets are long-lasting capital assets that local governments construct and maintain to provide services to residents.
+These assets tend to be part of larger systems, such as water, wastewater, stormwater and transportation.
+While these assets are typically high-cost investments, they are also crucial to a community’s economy and quality of life.

 Examples of infrastructure assets include: